Tasmanian border restrictions

 The vessel will then be directed as to the self-isolation requirements that will apply to those on board the vessel.

-Tasmania Police and Biosecurity Tasmania will ensure compliance with the self-isolation measures, helping people to access support and follow up to ensure the process is adhered to.
+Tasmania Police will ensure compliance with the self-isolation measures, helping people to access support and follow up to ensure the process is adhered to.

 These requirements also apply to any Domestic Commercial Vessel (DCV) whose arrival into Tasmania does not occur through a regulated TasPorts port where submission of Vessel Movement Advice (VMA) is a requirement.